 Titleist AP3 Irons Review

 The outstanding thing that you can give the Titleist 718 AP3 credit is the looks.
-Although it is slightly more significant compared to AP2, AP3’s sole and top line are thinner in comparison to the AP1.
+Although it is slightly more significant than AP2, AP3’s sole and top line are thinner than the AP1.

-Likewise, the offset is a visual element that most people find it disturbing.
-With the offset combined to the thin top line, AP3 appears to have more offset than the AP2; which seems unusual.
-The iron’s blade length is much closer to that of AP2.
+Likewise, the offset is a visual element that most people find disturbing.
+When combined with the thin top line, AP3 appears to have more offset than AP2, which seems unusual.
+The length of the iron’s blade is much closer to that of AP2.

 Sound & Feel